chriswayg/toolbox/README.md

 - the image weighs in at about 120 MB

-To set as the default CoreOS toolbox:
+###### To set as the default CoreOS toolbox:

     sudo cat > ~/.toolboxrc << "EOF"
     TOOLBOX_DOCKER_IMAGE=chriswayg/toolbox
     TOOLBOX_USER=root
     EOF

+See the Docker Hub entry for this container: https://hub.docker.com/r/chriswayg/toolbox/